piersdeseilligny/betterfountain/README.md

 )?)

 * Some sort of system that would allow the storage of character information alongside the script

-* Enable changing the various export to PDF options

 * Synchronized scrolling of the live preview with the markup.